tweedegolf/async-inspect/gdb_backend/README.md

    rust-gdb /path/to/binary-file
    (gdb) target remote :1337
    ```
-3. Run the following GDB commands to start the
+3. Run the following GDB commands to start the TUI
    ```
    (gdb) source embassy_inspect.py
    (gdb) tui layout embassy_inspect
    (gdb) continue
    ```

+> [!TIP]
+> Use `(gdb) focus cmd` to be able to use the arrow keys for history in gdb again.

-4. The embassy inspect TUI should now open at the top of the GDB window, use your mouese to interact
+4. The embassy inspect TUI should now open at the top of the GDB window, you will have to use it via
-   with it.
+   a mouse as GDB does not pass key presses along.

 > [!NOTE]
 > On my laptop only an external mouse can be used to click inside GDB, the trackpad does not work.

+> [!TIP]
+> After hitting the embassy inspect set breakpoint once it will be possible to run commands again,
+> but the gdb display will not show the `(gdb)`.
+Just start typing and it should appear.
+>
+> TODO: improve this situation